 University of Michigan (MS in Artificial Intelligence)

-Applicants to this program must have a bachelor’s degree in a STEM field with an average GPA of B or higher and completed prerequisite courses in computer science, data structures and algorithm analysis, and calculus.
+Applicants to this program must have a bachelor’s degree in a STEM field with an average GPA of 3.0 or higher and completed prerequisite courses in programming, mathematics, and statistics.
 To graduate, students must complete a coursework, project, or thesis final project.

 University of Texas at Austin (Certificate in AI and ML: Business Applications)